manymuch/Xgimi-4-Home-Assistant/README.md

 ### Get your device BLE token

 The integration communicates with xgimi projector by UDP using local IP except for the **poweron** command.
 Once the projector is powered off, the only way to wake it up is sending a special ble advertisement.
 Such a ble advertisement contains a special token called `manufacture data`.
-The manufacture data is be different for **each device**.
+The `manufacture data` is **different for each device**.

 Here is a step by step guide to help you sniffer your device manufacture data(token):